This example applies Gotten, a generic model-driven engineering framework for metamorphic testing, to autonomous vehicles.

-Gotten for autonomous vehicles running example
+Running example for autonomous vehicles

-The mrDSL program for autonomous vehicles
+mrDSL program for autonomous vehicles

 avehicles input Features {